Palestinians seek UN vote blaming Israel; US wants changes

 The draft asks Secretary-General Antonio Guterres to make proposals within 60 days "on ways and means for ensuring the safety, protection and well-being of the Palestinian civilian population under Israeli occupation," including "recommendations regarding an international protection mechanism."

-Standing with a half dozen Arab and Islamic supporters Friday, the Palestinian U.N. ambassador, Riyad Mansour, said Guterres "should utilize all the tools available to him in the (U.N.)
+Standing with a half dozen Arab and Islamic supporters Friday, the Palestinian ambassador said Guterres "should utilize all the tools available to him in the (U.N.)
 Secretariat and on the ground, and with all of the collective mind of all of us who are ready and willing to help in any possible way."